Albania–Italy relations: Modern history

+As part of the 2025 Giro d'Italia, Albania hosted the Grande Partenza section of the race, marking the first time that a Grand Tour took place in the country.

 Economic relations

 Italy is the main export partner of Albania, with 45.33% of Albanian exports going to Italy in 2020, and also the main import partner, with 25.25% of all products imported by Albania coming from Italy.
 Italy is one of the biggest donors for Albania and also a big supporter of the Euro-Atlantic integration of the Republic of Albania.
 Both countries share a maritime border and there is an Exclusive economic zone between them.
 Italy has financed different projects in many fields, such as political, judicial, energy and tourism.

-Visits
+High level visits

 On 24 November 2008, the then Prime Minister of Italy, Silvio Berlusconi, carried a state visit in Tirana, where he met with his counterpart PM Sali Berisha.
 During this visit an agreement was signed on the construction of two coal-fired power plants, financed by Italy which would help boost Albania's economy.

 Former President of Italy, Giorgio Napolitano visited Tirana on 4 March 2014, where he met with the President, the Prime Minister and the Speaker of Parliament and he also held a meeting with the Italian community that lives in Tirana.

 Later on 10 March governments of both countries signed an agreement on energy cooperation promoting interconnection and integration of electric energy and natural gas systems in both countries, which was important decision for the Trans Adriatic Pipeline project, which will transport natural gas, starting from Greece via Albania and the Adriatic Sea to Italy and further to Western Europe.

 On December 20, 2014, the Italian Prime Minister, Matteo Renzi visited Albania, during a state visit in which he met with the PM of Albania Edi Rama, President Bujar Nishani and members of the Italian community in Tirana.
 During this meeting an agreement on the recognition of pensions was signed.
 During his speech, PM Renzi said that Albania is Italy's closest ally in the region and that Italy fully supports the future integration of Albania in EU.

 On 13 October 2016, the President of the Chamber of Deputies of Italy Laura Boldrini visited Tirana, once again supporting the integration path of Albania and the juridical reform recently passed by the Parliament.